bitrise-io/devcenter/_articles/tips-and-tricks/skip-a-build.md

 ```

-!!! warning "Only the head/last commit message is checked!"
+{% include message_box.html type="warning" title="Only the head/last commit message is checked!" content="
-    __If you push more than one commit__, only the last ("head") commit's
+__If you push more than one commit__, only the last (\"head\") commit's
 message will be checked for the skip ci pattern!
+"%}

 If you'd decide that you still want to start a build you'll have to
 either rebase that commit (e.g. just change its commit message), or push another commit.

-!!! note "You can push an empty commit"
+{% include message_box.html type="note" title="You can push an empty commit" content="
 Git allows to create and push empty commits, so if you'd decide that you
-    still want to build a skipped build you can do `git commit --allow-empty -m "I decided to run this"`
+still want to build a skipped build you can do `git commit --allow-empty -m \"I decided to run this\"`
 on the related branch and push the commit.
+"%}

 ## Pull Requests